Cyprus Road Trip

 One Night in Limassol

 Limassol is a busy tourist hub along the south coast of Cyprus.
-Wanting to break up our drive to Paphos we picked a nice hotel with a sea view.
+To break up our drive to Paphos, we picked a nice hotel with a sea view.
 The Harmony Bay Hotel was $63.00 for one night and included a breakfast buffet.

-After a long travel day, we opted to partake in the evening dinner buffet at the hotel.
-The service was great and so was the food.
+After a long travel day, we opted to attend the hotel's evening dinner buffet.
+The service and food were great.

-Stuffed and rich in new experiences we had an early night.
-The next day was already mapped out with a road trip through the Troodos Mountains to Paphos.
+Stuffed and rich in new experiences, we had an early night.
+The next day, we had a road trip through the Troodos Mountains to Paphos mapped out.

 Sunset at the Harmony Bay Hotel in Limassol, Cyprus